Claerwen

 The Claerwen reservoir and dam in Powys, Wales, were the last additions to the Elan Valley Reservoirs system built to provide water for the increasing water demand of the city of Birmingham and the West Midlands.
 The dam is built mainly of concrete, with the exterior dam face in dressed stone.
 The dam is a gravity dam built upon solid rock foundations as the pressure of the reservoir behind should be in equilibrium with the total weight of the dam itself thus causing complete stability.

-The Claerwen dam was finished in 1952 and was given a late Victorian effect so that it blended in with the earlier dams in the valley.
+The Claerwen dam was designed by Sir William Halcrow and Partners and the main contractor was Edmund Nuttall, Sons and Co.
+(London) Ltd. The dam was finished in 1952 and was given a late Victorian effect so that it blended in with the earlier dams in the valley.
 It was necessary to employ the services of Italian stonemasons as British ones were still at work in London during the post-war rebuilding process of the late 1940s.